On diffeomorphisms of even-dimensional discs: The homotopy groups of framed self-embeddings

 in degrees $*\leq 4n-10$.
-By our estimate above, only the layers $k=2,3,4$ can have non-zero invariants in this range of degrees.
-In the following computations we show they are as shown in Figure \ref{fig:bb-ss-emb-2n}.
-We assume $g$ is sufficiently large, cf.~Section \ref{sec:irreps}, and performed our computations in \texttt{SageMath} \cite{sagemath}.
+By our estimate above, only the layers $k=2,3,4$ can have nonzero invariants in this range of degrees.
+We assume $g$ is sufficiently large, cf.~\cref{sec:irreps}, and performed our computations in \texttt{SageMath} \cite{sagemath}.

 \begin{computation} For $k=2$, we get contributions in total degree $q-p=2n-2$ from two terms: